 - The most important rule in the team room is to respect each other, teen space technology and resources, library staff, and other patrons.

 - Teens in grade 6-12 are allowed in the teen space.
 According to Connecticut State Law, children under the age of 12 may not be left unsupervised in a place of public accommodation.
 Exceptions may be made during library programs when the presence of an adult is not required, but the person responsible for the child’s supervision must remain in the library building if the child is under 12 years old.

 - You should only view content that that is appropriate for a general audience.
 If any content is deemed inappropriate, you will be asked to browse away from the page.
 If the behavior continues you may be asked to leave the Library.

 - Use of appropriate language and behavior for a public space is expected.
 Essential behaviors include no public displays of affection, proper use of technology and furniture, and cleaning up after oneself.

 - This is a “teen-only” space.
 Adults are allowed in the teen space if accompanied by a teen or when browsing materials for a period of time not to exceed 20 minutes.
 Adult tutors are allowed in the teen space if currently working with teen students.

-- The HCH Teen Advisory Board, staff, and Board of Directors has the authority to review and modify the Teen Space Guidelines and welcome suggestions.
-The Teen Advisory Board meets monthly in the library and would love to hear from you.
+- The HCH Teen Advisory Board, Staff, and Board of Directors has the authority to review and modify the Teen Space Guidelines and welcome suggestions.